I FINISHED one of the DIY furniture makeover painting projects that I have been working on the past two weeks! It is the oak hutch in my dining room.

 I am thrilled how it turned out and also thrilled to have my garage back.

-I originally was going to paint the hutch a sisal color and the walls white, but that felt too cold to me so I reversed the colors and could not be happier.
+I originally was going to spray paint the hutch a sisal color and the walls white, but that felt too cold to me so I reversed the colors and could not be happier.
 I also took a bit of inspiration from this photo from the Pottery Barn catalog.
 I don’t love everything in PB, but I always go for the white built- in look.

 Hand me down hutch.
 I loved the size of it, but not the pine.
 Too dated, especially with the curved sides.